STL - MCO

 Get data-powered insights and trends into flights from St. Louis to Orlando to help you find the cheapest flights, the best time to fly and much more.

-What’s the cheapest day of the week to fly from St. Louis to Orlando?
+What’s the cheapest day of the week to fly from St. Louis to Orlando Airport?

 The average price of all round-trip flights from St. Louis to Orlando Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from St. Louis to Orlando, look for departures on Tuesdays and avoid leaving on a Saturday, as it's usually the priciest day.
-When flying back from Orlando, Friday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from St. Louis to Orlando Airport, look for departures on Tuesdays and avoid leaving on a Friday, as it's usually the priciest day.
+When flying back from Orlando Airport, Friday is the cheapest day to fly and Tuesday is the most expensive.

 What is the cheapest month to fly from St. Louis to Orlando Airport?